Unit Linked Insurance Plans (ULIPs) have always been popular among people. They have some attention-grabbing features such as:

 - Partial Withdrawal: It is an option where you can withdraw a part of your money but it comes with certain restrictions with different ULIPs.

 Let us review what are the tax benefits offered by ICICI Prudential Signature Plan.

-- All the maturity proceeds of the ULIPs are also exempt from tax, under the conditions mentioned under Section 10(10D) of the income tax act.
+- The death benefit is also exempt from tax, under section 10(10D) of the income tax act.

 ICICI Prudential Signature Plan consists of all the tax benefits, listed above.

 3. More benefits in long term investments: